JetBrains/kotlin-web-site/docs/topics/coding-conventions.md

 ### Lambdas

 In lambda expressions, spaces should be used around the curly braces, as well as around the arrow which separates the parameters from the body.
-If a call takes a single lambda, pas it outside of parentheses whenever possible.
+If a call takes a single lambda, pass it outside of parentheses whenever possible.

 ```kotlin
 list.filter { it > 10 }